adrai/devicestack/README.md

 ## connection
 Connection will be created from connect of device.

-- reacts on open of device, calls `onConnecting` function if exists and emits 'connecting' and 'connect'
+- reacts on open of device, calls `onConnecting` function if exists and emits 'connecting' and 'connect' and emits 'connecting' on device
 - reacts on closing of device and calls close on device
 - reacts on close of device and cleans up